Garden Decking Cost

 Which is better for a family garden, composite decking or a patio?

-What Impacts the Cost of Garden Decking Installation?
+What Impacts the Garden Decking Installation Costs?

-When evaluating garden decking costs, there are various things you need to consider.
-First, you need to look at the condition of your terrain and determine whether it is flat, as sloping or difficult terrain will have a major impact on the cost.
+First, you should examine the condition of your terrain and determine whether it is flat, as sloping or difficult terrain will significantly impact the cost.

-The size of your garden will also have a massive effect on the price, as the larger your garden is, the more materials you will need.
-Larger decking will also take much longer, resulting in increased labour costs, as professional installers usually charge an average of £33 per square metre.
+The size of your garden will also have an impact on the price, as the larger your garden is, the more materials you will need.

 However, if you are thinking long-term, you may be better off with composite decking, which is more expensive, with prices up to £10,000 for larger gardens.
-While this may seem steep, you will get your money’s worth as this can last up to 30 years.

 How Do I Know Which Type of Garden Decking Is Right for Me?